neomutt/flatcap-brain-dump/work-files/menu/spager/plugin.md

     which order would they be applied?
     how much does order matter?
     does `set pbp = 'all'` auto-expand to `pbp = 'ansi,diff,...'` ?
+        nice, but who does it, where?, how?

+config is a list of plugins, e.g. "ansi,markdown,url"
+    it supports += and -= to add/remove entries
+    how about != (toggle entry)?
+    :toggle pager_body_plugins markdown => "ansi,!markdown,url"
+    list would need extra attributes?
+    or caller would need to understand leading '!' list has flag for toggle-able items - rest is up to caller useful, because it preserves the order of the list items!
+    :toggle [config] all ?
+        how to do "all on" or "all off"?
+NO separate config to control plugin usage
+        or save/restore config with my_vars

 ## Plugin Usage by Dialog